novanet/ndc2017/src/Highscore/Readme.md

-Application for display of highscores and display of imagecarousel goes here
+Application for display of highscores and display of imagecarousel goes here.

+API:
+	POST /emotions
+	GET /highscore